 Integrity College has two types of disciplinary proceedings.
 Disciplinary proceedings for students and for employees.
 Both proceedings are formal in cases involving an alleged dating violence, domestic violence, sexual assault or stalking incident.
-The Director of Education/Campus Director with consultation with other administrative staff is responsible for conducting disciplinary proceedings involving employees which may include employment termination.
+The President with consultation with other administrative staff is responsible for conducting disciplinary proceedings involving employees which may include employment termination.